Micro-Units and Micro-Apartments: What Are They?

 Why Do People Live in Micro-Apartments?

-What Are the Disadvantage of Micro-Apartments?
+What Are the Disadvantages of Micro-Apartments?

 The obvious disadvantage of the micro-unit is limited space, which can translate into a few issues:

-• Not Ideal for Couples or Families: Micro-apartments are really designed for single occupants or, at most, couples who are minimalists and comfortable with very close quarters.
+• Not Ideal for Couples or Families: Micro-apartments are designed for single occupants or, at most, couples who are minimalists and comfortable with very close quarters.
 Having children or even large pets can be impractical in such a small space.

 Who Lives in Micro-Apartments?

-Their income levels are often higher than most.
-Also, people in that demographic are looking for everything urban living has to offer, from pubs and restaurants to museums and parks.
+Micro-apartments accommodate a diverse range of ages and demographics.
+However, they are targeted towards single twenty-somethings and millennials with city jobs.
+Their income levels are often higher than most, and people in that demographic are looking for everything urban living has to offer, from pubs and restaurants to museums and parks.

 Micro-living is all about lifestyle and convenience.
 It simply isn’t ideal for everyone.
 These cozy apartments usually aren’t right for families or anyone struggling to make ends meet.

-What is it Like Living in a Micro-Apartment?
+What Is It Like Living in a Micro-Apartment?

 Just keep in mind, when you get home at night, the reduced size means you'll have to get a lot done within a small space.
-Consider solutions like TV projectors, convertible tables, and Unless an activity requires the entire space within an empty room to perform, you'll be able to do it in a small area.
+Consider solutions like TV projectors, convertible tables, and, unless an activity requires the entire space within an empty room to perform, you'll be able to do it in a small area.

 Micro-apartments are popular in densely populated cities and common in large European and Asian cities.
+Micro-apartments have begun to spring up in cities like New York, Seattle, and Boston in recent years, and last year, 2.4% of all new apartment units were micro-units.

 1. Illusion of Space